New York City Police Department, New York

 Add to My HeroesJohn J. McCormack

-About ten minute later Patrolman McCormack heard the sound of gun shots from inside the saloon.
-The female who had approached him earlier was running from the saloon with her husband in close pursuit, brandishing a automatic pistol.
-Patrolman McCormack gave chase, and soon caught up with the suspect.
+About ten minutes later Patrolman McCormack heard the sound of gunshots from inside the saloon.
+The female who had approached him earlier was running from the saloon with her husband in close pursuit, brandishing an automatic pistol.
+Patrolman McCormack gave chase and soon caught up with the suspect.
 When Patrolman McCormack ordered the suspect to stop, the suspect turned and fired four shots, two of which struck Patrolman McCormack.

-Patrolman McCormack was removed to the hospital, but died of his injuries a short time later.
+Patrolman McCormack was removed to the hospital and died of his injuries a short time later.

 Bio